Skip Navigation

 Biological Age Results

-The epigenetics test also measures your air quality and provides you with an air quality index (AQI) for your geographic location based on location data from your phone.
+The epigenetics test also reports your local air quality and provides you with an air quality index (AQI) for your geographic location based on location data from your phone.
 The app provides information for you to better understand how to protect yourself as necessary based on the local AQI.
-If you have a genotype that is protective or sensitive to pollutant-based carcinogens, it’ll let you know as well, though no matter what genotype you have, smoking and smoke-based pollutants can still cause damage to your lungs.
+If you have a genotype that is protective or sensitive to pollutant-based carcinogens, it’ll also let you know (no matter what genotype you have) that smoking and smoke-based pollutants can cause damage to your lungs.

 • Test every three months (four times a year) for $195/test or $65/month